dwarvesf/playground/Engineering/ThreeJS/Cameras in ThreeJS.md

 ---
 tags: engineering/threejs, threejs, camera
 author: Nguyen Dinh Nam
-date: 2022-09-14
+date: 2022-09-15
 ---

-ThreeJS is a JavaScript 3D library that allows developers to program and describe data in 3 dimensions, and then convert them into 2 dimensions and display them on HTML Canvas. **Camera** is one of the core elements of a ThreeJS project, beside Scene, Renderer and 3D objects.
+ThreeJS is a JavaScript 3D library that allows developers to develop and describe data in 3 dimensions, and then convert them into 2 dimensions and display them on HTML Canvas. **Camera** is one of the core elements of a ThreeJS project, beside Scene, Renderer and 3D objects.

 This article gives basic information about characteristics of the frequently used types of camera in ThreeJS.